How Can Design Thinking Increase Team Engagement?

 Design thinking works best with teams and the more diverse they are the better.
 Allowing people the freedom to offer their ideas, no matter how far-fetched they might seem at first glance, helps teams to come up with more innovative ones.
 A team that works effectively together and feels bonded is also more likely to come up with better ideas.
 A design thinking workshop can benefit a team on many levels.

-Empathy and engagement
+1. Empathy and Team Engagement

 If you can empathize with another person you are more likely to respond appropriately to a situation or problem.
 The design thinking process begins with team members putting themselves in the shoes of the end user they are creating a solution for.
 There are various team-based approaches to working out how the target customer thinks.
 For example, creating customer personas and empathy maps can help teams really get to the bottom of who their target client is.

 Working together to come up with a broad picture of who the team is looking at will help them feel more invested in finding the solution and more engaged in team dynamics.
-Design thinking is not hierarchical: it encourages input from all quarters, and this aids engagement.
+Design thinking is not hierarchical: it encourages input from all quarters, and this aids team engagement.

 As team members need to be able to empathize with the end-users of a product or service, they are learning and improving a soft skill that can be applied in other areas.
 In the context of team engagement, this means understanding the needs and motivations of other members of the team.
 By taking the time to understand what drives and motivates each team member, teams should be able to work better together and get more out of their work day, both on a personal and professional level.